Fuseit/shoryuken-sns/README.md

 end
 ```

-When a publisher and consmer aren't withing the same code-base, it is important
+When a publisher and consmer aren't within the same code-base, it is important
 that the two workers share the same class name:

 For the consumer: